-Five sources of power were identified by French and Raven (1959) and their ideas have had a big influence on organizational research (Blois and Hopkinson, 2013; Frost and Stahelski, 2006; Peiro and Melia, 2003):
+Five sources of power were identified by French and Raven (1959), and their ideas have had a big influence on organizational research (see Blois and Hopkinson, 2013; Frost and Stahelski, 2006; Peiro and Melia, 2003):

-1 Positional (legitimate) power - power invested in a person's formal position in a hierarchy, for example, the power to issue a formal performance warning.
+- 1 Positional (legitimate) power power invested in a person's formal position in a hierarchy, such as the power to issue a formal performance warning.
 This is perhaps the most obvious source of power that we are used to.
-We give our boss some power simply because they are our boss and they have rights to ask us to do things.

-- 2 Expert power this derives from a person's skills and knowledge and was recognized by Francis Bacon (1597) in his observation 'knowledge itself is power'.
-For instance, we credit doctors with expert power when we visit them. - 3 Referent power this is power deriving from charisma, i.e. the ability to attract others to a cause.
+We give our boss some power simply because they are our boss and they have rights to ask us to do things. - 2 Expert power this derives from a person's skills and knowledge and is recognized in the often-quoted aphorism, 'knowledge is power'.
+For instance, we credit doctors with expert power when we visit them. - 3 Referent power this is power deriving from charisma, the ability to attract others to a cause.
 It is about liking and identifying with another.
 Referent power can cut across hierarchy a well-liked person at the bottom of an organization may develop referent power perhaps as a spokesperson in communications with higher management.
-Conversely, a lack of charisma in a senior manager could diminish their power and influence. - 4 Reward power the ability to give some sort of reward, for example, salary, promotion, time off or access to a resource. - 5 Coercive power the power of forcing someone to do something that they would not want to do.
+Conversely, a lack of charisma in a senior manager could diminish their power and influence. - 4 Reward power the ability to give some sort of reward, such as salary, promotion, time off or access to a resource. - 5 Coercive power the power of forcing someone to do something that they would not otherwise want to do.
 It is negative and based on the use of punishment for non-compliance.

 Using French and Raven's ideas, Robbins and Judge (2013) suggest two broad categories of power: formal power and personal power.
 Formal power relates to the position of the individual within the organization and incorporates coercive, reward, legitimate and information power, all of which are particularly important in times of uncertainty and change.
-Personal power derives from the 'unique characteristics' of individuals such as their skills and expertise, their personalities and their favoured association with others from whom they gain status and other desirable resources.
-An alternative list of 14 sources of power as developed by Morgan is shown in Illustration 5.2.
-(Note Morgan's comment at the end of the list.)
+Personal power derives from the 'unique characteristics' of individuals, such as their skills and expertise, their personalities and their favoured association with others from whom they gain status and other desirable resources.